 ITS Thermal Thoughts: Click here to read about current issues, trends, products, techniques, best practices, technology innovations, regulatory updates and news affecting the thermal industry.

 For expert commercial and industrial thermal service, contact Industrial Thermal Systems, the Energy Specialists.
-With offices in Cincinnati, Ohio, and Michigan, ITS serves Ohio, Indiana, Kentucky, West Virginia, Michigan, Western Pennsylvania, and Tennessee.
+Located in Cincinnati, Ohio, ITS serves Ohio, Indiana, Kentucky, West Virginia, Michigan, Western Pennsylvania, and Tennessee.